- Future Students

-Students earning a Master of Science degree in Hospitality Management view themselves as global employees who have the core competencies and a global perspective required for effective business interactions.
-As the industry demand for graduates of hospitality management programs increases, the need for quality education in the field continues to grow.
+Students earning a Master of Science degree in Hospitality Management view themselves as global employees who have the core competencies and a universal perspective required for effective business interactions.

 Effective leaders are developed through core competencies including solving complex problems, generating new knowledge, communicating effectively, and creating new product and business strategies.
 Graduate coursework in areas such as research methods and applications, consumer theory, global tourism, restaurant development, and hotel operations prepare students for careers in lodging management, restaurant management, resort management, and tourism management.
 In addition to developing management specialists, the program provides education for academic careers in teaching hospitality management.

 Students in the Hospitality Management program have various opportunities for seeking financial support and competitive awards.

 - Students may apply for competitive academic scholarships and student assistant positions.
 An award of an academic scholarship of $1000.00 or offered a student assistant position of 20 hours a week will qualify the student for an out-of-state tuition waiver during the period of the award.